 Luffa needs at least six or more hours of full sun—the more the better.

-Luffa can grow in any soil type, however it requires good drainage.
-Make sure you can offer a well-draining soil that will help your luffa plant from over-saturating.
+Luffa can grow in any soil type (it prefers a pH range of 6.0 to 6.5), however it requires good drainage.
+Make sure you can offer a well-draining soil that will prevent your luffa plant from over-saturating.